cosmos/cosmos-sdk/docs/core/store.md

 ### `KVStore` and `CommitKVStore` Interfaces

 A `KVStore` is a simple key-value store used to store and retrieve data.
 A `CommitKVStore` is a `KVStore` that also implements a `Committer`.
 By default, stores mounted in `baseapp`'s main `CommitMultiStore` are `CommitKVStore`s.
-The `KVStore` interface is primarily used to restrict modules from accessing  the committer .
+The `KVStore` interface is primarily used to restrict modules from accessing  the committer.

 Individual `KVStore`s are used by modules to manage a subset of the global state. `KVStores` can be accessed by objects that hold a specific key.
 This `key` should only be exposed to the [`keeper`](../building-modules/keeper.md) of the module that defines the store.